talbotcpp/sequence/README.md

 #### FIXED
 The capacity is dynamically allocated.
 The capacity cannot change size.
 Clearing the sequence deallocates the capacity.
 Erasing the sequence does not deallocate the capacity.
-This is like a `std::vector` which has been reserved and not allowed to reallocate, except that the in-class storage is only one pointer.
+This is like a `std::vector` which has been reserved and is not allowed to reallocate, except that the in-class storage is only one pointer.
 The size(s) are stored in the dynamic allocation and are represented by the `size_type`.
 #### VARIABLE
 The capacity is dynamically allocated (like `std::vector`).
 The capacity can change and move.